dilungasr/vue3-vuex-helpers/README.md

 # vue3-vuex-helpers
-Simplified Vue 3 and Vuex 4 helpers for accelerated productivity
+Tiny package which provides extremely simplified Vuex 4 helpers to use with Vue 3 for accelerated productivity.